 Thousands of US health care workers go on strike in multiple states over wages and staff shortages

-LOS ANGELES (AP) — Picketing began Wednesday morning at Kaiser Permanente hospitals as some 75,000 health care workers go on strike in Virginia, California and three other states over wages and staffing shortages, marking the latest major labor unrest in the United States.
+LOS ANGELES (AP) — Some 75,000 Kaiser Permanente workers walked off the job Wednesday in multiple states, kicking off a major health care strike in an extraordinary year for U.S. labor organizing and work stoppages.

-Kaiser Permanente is one of the country’s larger insurers and health care system operators, with 39 hospitals nationwide.
-The non-profit company, based in Oakland, California, provides health coverage for nearly 13 million people, sending customers to clinics and hospitals it runs or contracts with to provide care.
+Kaiser Permanente is one of the country’s larger insurers and health care system operators, serving nearly 13 million people.
+The nonprofit company, based in Oakland, California, said its 39 hospitals, including emergency rooms, will remain open during the picketing, though appointments and non-urgent procedures could be delayed.

 The Coalition of Kaiser Permanente Unions, representing about 85,000 of the health system’s employees nationally, approved a strike for three days in California, Colorado, Oregon and Washington, and for one day in Virginia and Washington, D.C.

+“They’re not listening to the frontline health care workers,” said Mikki Fletchall, a licensed vocational nurse based in a Kaiser medical office in Camarillo, California.
+“We’re striking because of our patients.”

-The strikers include licensed vocational nurses, home health aides and ultrasound sonographers, as well as technicians in radiology, X-ray, surgical, pharmacy and emergency departments.
+Early Wednesday, workers at Kaiser Permanente Los Angeles Medical Center cheered as the strike deadline arrived.
+The strikers include licensed vocational nurses, home health aides and ultrasound sonographers, as well as technicians in the radiology, X-ray, surgical, pharmacy and emergency departments.

+Brittany Everidge, a ward clerk transcriber in the medical center’s maternal child health department, was among those on the picket line.
+She said because of staffing shortages, pregnant people in active labor can be stuck waiting for hours to be checked in.
+Other times, too few transcribers can lead to delays in creating and updating charts for new babies.

+“We don’t ever want to be in a situation where the nurses have to do our job,” she said.

-Doctors are not participating, and Kaiser says its hospitals, including emergency rooms, will remain open during the picketing.
-The company said it was bringing in thousands of temporary workers to fill gaps during the strike.
-But the strike could lead to delays in getting appointments and non-urgent procedures being rescheduled.
+Doctors are not participating in the strike, and Kaiser said it was bringing in thousands of temporary workers.

-It comes amid unprecedented worker organizing — from strike authorizations to work stoppages — within multiple industries this year, including, transportation, entertainment and hospitality.
+The strike comes in a year when there have been work stoppages within multiple industries, including, transportation, entertainment and hospitality.

-Wednesday’s strike is the latest one for the health care industry this year as it continues to confront burnout with the heavy workloads — problems that were exacerbated greatly by the pandemic.
+The health care industry alone has been hit by several strikes this year as it confronts burnout from heavy workloads — problems that were exacerbated greatly by the COVID-19 pandemic.

 Unions representing Kaiser workers in August asked for a $25 hourly minimum wage, as well as increases of 7% each year in the first two years and 6.25% each year in the two years afterward.